Zarah Garde-Wilson: Civil litigation

-In 2020, Garde-Wilson initiated legal action against Google, aiming to unmask an anonymous online reviewer she suspected was a rival trying to damage her reputation.
-In the case, Justice Bernard Murphy had ordered Google, which didn’t object to the application, to provide the registration information of the account along with IP addresses of the reviewer, however it wasn’t enough to identify who was behind the posts.
-Garde-Wilson tried to get more information including phone numbers and email addresses used to recover account details when they were lost or verify the account when it was created.
+In 2020, Garde-Wilson initiated legal action against Google, aiming to learn the identity of an anonymous online reviewer she suspected as a rival trying to damage her reputation.
+In the case, Justice Bernard Murphy had ordered Google, which did not object to the application, to provide reviewer's account registration information along with IP addresses, however it was not enough to identify who was behind the posts.
+Garde-Wilson tried to get more information including phone numbers and email addresses that were used to verify the account when it was created or recover account when it was lost.
 Google claimed that due to the length of time since the account was deleted, any relevant data associated with the reviewer had been "permanently deleted".
-Ms Garde-Wilson said in a statement to The Age newspaper that she would issue proceedings against Google for destroying the account data and failing to save the reviewer's information in a 'timely way'.
+Garde-Wilson said in a statement to The Age newspaper that she would issue proceedings against Google for destroying the account data and failing to save the reviewer's information in a "timely way".

 In June 2021, Garde-Wilson initiated a defamation lawsuit against Avi Yemini, a far-right provocateur associated with the Canadian-based far-right website Rebel News.
 The case was filed in the Federal Court of Australia under the title "ZARAH GARDE-WILSON v AVI YEMINI & ANOR".
 The proceedings concluded with a settlement in October 2021, although the specific terms of the settlement were not made public.

 In popular culture

-Zarah Garde-Wilson's presence in popular culture is notably marked by her portrayals in two significant Australian television series.
-In 2008, she was portrayed by Kestie Morassi in the series Underbelly.
+In 2008, Garde-Wilson was portrayed by Kestie Morassi in the true-crime drama series Underbelly.
 Later, in 2014, Zoe Cramond played her in Fat Tony & Co.

-These portrayals contributed to her recognition beyond the legal sphere, highlighting her connections to high-profile criminal cases and bringing her career to the attention of a broader audience.
+Personal life

+Garde-Wilson was romantically involved with Lewis Caine, a notable figure in Melbourne's underworld, who was murdered on 8 May 2004.
+Caine, also known by the aliases Sean Vincent and Adrian Bligh, had extensive connections within the Melbourne criminal milieu, which were often highlighted in media reports about his life and death.
+Zarah Garde-Wilson is a mother to three children.
+She gave birth to her daughter Samantha in late 2008, and twins Max and Sophie in September 2010.